 - Do not call him when he is travelling away from you at speed

 - Do not call him when he is a long way away

 In situations like these you have no real power over the dog.
 Better not to call him than to risk reminding him that he used to be the kind of dog that ignored you.

-In the meantime you should be working on your dog’s overall obedience by following a training programme such as the one in part two of this guide.
-Keep up your ‘about turn walks’ for at least a month or until your dog remains near to you during your walks, whichever takes longer.
+In the meantime it’s important keep up your ‘about turn walks’ for at least a month or until your dog remains near to you during your walks, whichever takes longer.

 If you want to have fun with your training, improve your bond with your dog, and learn more about force-free training methods you can join Pippa’s online dog training program.